Zhaohua Lu, PhD

 2004 Ph.D.
 Kyushu University, Fukuoka, Japan; Chemo-pharmaceutical Sciences

-I have been interested in infectious disease (hepatitis and tularemia) related mouse models, herbal medicines and antibody related therapeutics.
+I have been interested in infectious diseases (hepatitis and tularemia) related mouse models and antibody related therapeutics.
 I also have experience with antibody development and engineering.
-I am currently working on human ex-vivo and in-mouse models of diseases, prophylaxis and therapy.
-The long term goal of this research is to study human disease and immune responses, and to create and evaluate vaccines and therapies in mice engrafted with human cells.
+I am currently working on B cell epitope discovery and mechanisms of antibody protection in tularemia.